How Many Miles Will a Kia Sorento Last?

 How many miles will a Kia Sorento last?

-Now, let’s get to answering the question at hand.
-How many miles will a Kia Sorento last?
-Well, according to Car and Driver, cars made these days are expected to keep running for up to 200,000-miles or more.
+Most cars made these days are expected to keep running for up to 200,000 miles or more.
 That number isn’t too far off, either.
-Check out Autotrader and you’re likely to find several Sorento models for sale with upwards of 200,000-miles on the odometer.
+Check out used Sorentos and you’re likely to find several Sorento models for sale with upwards of 200,000-miles on the odometer.

 Does the Sorento hold its value?